inspiringsource/aws-solutions-architect/README.md

 <p align="center">🚧 Under Construction 🚧</p>

-The unofficial documentation for AWS Cloud Architect - Associate.
+The unofficial documentation for AWS Certified Solutions Architect - Associate.
 I am working on this website during my prepartion for the exam.

 # Amazon CloudFront solution